The Complete Shopify Shipping Profile Audit Checklist

 - Confirm each zone has at least one active rate.

 The General profile should cover every region you ship to.
 If you ship internationally, you need at minimum a domestic zone and a “Rest of world” zone, each with an active rate.
-A profile with zones but no rates will show no shipping options at checkout — customers will be unable to complete their order.
+A profile with zones but no rates will show no shipping options at checkout and customers won’t be able to complete their order.

 - The General profile has no zones, so customers everywhere see no shipping options.

-- Flat rates have not been reviewed since the store launched and no longer reflect actual carrier costs.
+- Flat rates haven’t been reviewed since the store launched and no longer reflect actual carrier costs.

 Step 2: Check for Custom Shipping Profiles

-Custom profiles let you assign specific shipping rules to specific products — for example, oversized items, digital downloads, or products that ship from a separate warehouse.
+Custom profiles let you assign specific shipping rules to specific products, such as oversized items, digital downloads, or products that ship from a separate warehouse.

 - Still on Settings > Shipping and delivery, scroll past the General profile to see any custom profiles.